Postgraduate Taught Students

 According to the 2018 Postgraduate Taught Experience Survey, the main reason students choose to study at master’s level is to improve their career and employment prospects.
 Careers Network works hard to support our postgraduate students to do exactly that.

 Whether you are changing career, progressing in your current role, completing a professional qualification or working towards higher level study, we are committed to supporting you.
 We have skilled and experienced advisers who will help you to enhance your career and make informed, successful transitions to the next stage in your life.

 Please see the full range of our services in the tabs below.

 Make an appointment

 Our team will be happy to see you for an appointment.
-Find out about the types of appointments and how to book in book an appointment.
+For information and availability visit book an appointment.